aminatatandina/aminatatandina/README.md

 - 🌱 First year information science student
 - ⚡ Looking to gain more technical experience
-- 🔭 Also intrested in biological and space science!
+- 🔭 Also intrested in biology and space science!

 <!--
 - 👯 I’m looking to collaborate on ...